A statement from the International Science Council

 🔵 The ISC announces a COVID-19 Scenarios Project led by an expert panel to map the possible paths ahead, to inform decisions that will influence the outcome of the pandemic

-It is now more than a year since a novel coronavirus started to spread around the world, and a year since the World Health Organization (WHO) declared a “Public Health Emergency of International Concern” on 30 January 2020.
+It is now more than 18 months since a novel coronavirus started to spread around the world, and a year since the World Health Organization (WHO) declared a “Public Health Emergency of International Concern” on 30 January 2020.
 The COVID-19 pandemic has led to unequal responses and unequal impacts.
 Science has uncovered much about the virus and made extraordinary and unprecedented progress on vaccine development, but there is still great uncertainty as the pandemic continues to evolve.
 Early vaccines show promise, yet this does not mean the battle is close to being won.
 We are simply moving to a new phase of the pandemic.

 Policy makers and the public are relying overwhelmingly on the availability of effective vaccines to end the COVID-19 pandemic and get back to ‘normality’ with COVID-19 prevention measures such as masks, social distancing and hand-hygiene.
 However, little attention has been paid to the potential problems with an over-reliance of vaccines, hence, there is a need to identify plausible ‘endgame scenarios’, leading to the development of related mitigation pathways.

 The International Science Council (ISC) formed a COVID-19 expert group to discuss the endgame scenarios around the pandemic.
 What emerged was the need for a COVID-19 Scenarios project.
 An article in The Lancet finds that: